Portable Rock Art / Figure Stones - America's (almost) Invisible Prehistory

 Another rejected but professionally authenticated zoomorphic artifact, a bifacially edged side scraper skillfully crafted as a bird figure.

-Click image for an article on this piece published in Ohio Archaeologist, fall 2013.
+Click image above for an article on this piece published in Ohio Archaeologist, fall 2013.

 Some of the Artifacts from 33GU218 - click images to expand: